AndreeaMocanu18/Testare_Manuala/Database_Project_For_Studenti.md

   After the insert, in order to prepare the data to be better suited for the testing process, I updated some data in the following way:

 <ol>
-1. To replace the name from the table "informatii_studenti of one of the parent based on the condition: update informatii_studenti set nume_mama = "Balacu Antonia" where id=1;
+1. To replace the name from the table "informatii_studenti of one of the parent based on the condition: <strong>update informatii_studenti set nume_mama = "Balacu Antonia" where id=1;</strong>

-2. To replace the addres from the table "informatii_studenti" based on the condition: update informatii_studenti set adresa_domiciliu = "Strada Rezervelor 48, bloc 5, etaj 5, ap.501" where nume_student = "Visan";
+2. To replace the addres from the table "informatii_studenti" based on the condition:
+<strong>update informatii_studenti set adresa_domiciliu = "Strada Rezervelor 48, bloc 5, etaj 5, ap.501" where nume_student = "Visan";</strong>

-4. To replace the name of one university: update facultate set nume_facultate = "ASE" where id=3;
+3. <strong>To replace the name of one university: update facultate set nume_facultate = "ASE" where id=3;</strong>

-6. To modify the year from the "materii" table: update materii set an=2004 where id=3;
+4. To modify the year from the "materii" table:
+<strong>update materii set an=2004 where id=3;</strong>

-8. To modify the place from the "informatii_studenti" table where the email ends with the specified value: update informatii_studenti set oras="Brasov" where email like "%visan";
+5. To modify the place from the "informatii_studenti" table where the email ends with the specified value:
+<strong>update informatii_studenti set oras="Brasov" where email like "%visan";</strong>

-10. To modify the email from the "informatii_studenti" table where the student name starts with the specified value : update informatii_studenti set email = "tdr.grig@gmail.com" where prenume_student like "tudor%";
+6. To modify the email from the "informatii_studenti" table where the student name starts with the specified value :
+<strong>update informatii_studenti set email = "tdr.grig@gmail.com" where prenume_student like "tudor%";</strong>

-12. To update the name of the teacher from the table "materii" : update materii set nume_profesor="Marcel Pavel" where an between 2006 and 2013;
+7. To update the name of the teacher from the table "materii" :
+<strong>update materii set nume_profesor="Marcel Pavel" where an between 2006 and 2013;</strong>
 </ol>

  <h2><li>DQL (Data Query Language)</li></h2>